broeker/spacebook-broeker/content/posts/spacebook.md

 * 2 contributors
 * 2 (conflicting) feature requests

-With not much more effort than creating a new Google Doc, anybody can spin up a new spacebook for anything.
+With not much more effort than creating a new Google Doc, anybody can spin up a new spacebook for any reason in the world.
 It is privacy first (with options for full password protection), writing focused, customizable, and very fun to work on.